 The Pernets are three generations of rose nurserymen from France.
 The first Claude Pernet begun rose growing in 1845, he is most known for opening world’s first exhibition on roses in Lyon.
 His son Jean-Claude and grandson Joseph went on to hybridise some important varieties still known internationally.
 Their experiments with Rosa foetida, produced some of the first ever yellow Hybrid Teas.
 After his rose-breeding apprenticeship at Ducher Nursery, Joseph went onto marry the owner’s daughter Marie Ducher and the Pernet-Ducher brand was formed, she bred the infamous Cecile Brunner which he went onto introduce in 1881.
 Roseraie Ducher still exists to this day.

 From its origins in Yorkshire to its current site in Hitchin, Hertfordshire.
 Harkness Roses are continuing to produce healthy new varieties.
-A very established rose breeder who have introduced a wide and varied of beautiful cultivars.
+A very established rose breeder who have introduced a wide range of varied cultivars.
 Since the 1960s Jack Harkness has published some historical books on roses, and has made some remarkable advances in roses breeding such as the delightful purple Polyantha ‘Yesterday’.

 Robert was the gardener inheriter of Jean-Pierre Vibert nurseries.
 He began introducing varieties from 1851.
 Later he joined with Moreau and began under the name of Moreau-Robert.
 Based in Angers, France, they created many Bourbons and Hybrids for 30 years.